Electronic versus scanned signature: What’s the difference?

 A digitization process (or scan) digitizes a handwritten signature in a paper document and converts it into an image (.jpg, .doc, .pdf, etc.).

 There are several reasons why a scanned signature is not legally valid:

 - The signer cannot be identified

-- It cannot be proven who signed the document or whether it was manipulated afterwards
+- It cannot be proven who signed the document or whether it was subsequently manipulated, was

 How secure is the scanned signature?

 For security, this means that it can be easily forged.

 Anyone can digitally copy your scanned signature attached to a PDF document, for example (#SnippingTool).
 It is obvious that this is not legal.
 In court, scanned signatures therefore also have no probative value, since scanned signatures are regarded as copies and not as authentic signatures!